What is the CIA Triad?

-Confidentiality is ensuring that information is not made available or disclosed to unauthorized individuals, entities or processes.
+Confidentiality is ensuring that information is not made available or disclosed to unauthorised individuals, entities or processes.

-So we're always trying to protect the confidentiality of an asset..
-While similar to "privacy," confidentiality and privacy aren't interchangeable.
-Confidentiality is a component of privacy and it protects our data from unauthorized viewers.
+So we're always trying to protect the confidentiality of an asset.
+While similar to 'privacy,' confidentiality and privacy aren't interchangeable.
+Confidentiality is a component of privacy and it protects our data from unauthorised viewers.
 Examples of breaching confidentiality could be laptop theft, password theft, or sensitive emails being sent to the incorrect individuals.

 For an information system to deliver a service, the information it provides must be readily available when that information is needed.
 This means the systems used to store and process the information, the security controls used to protect it, and the communication channels used to access the system and the information within it must be functioning correctly.